In this how-to video, Scott Ivey shows us the correct way to hitch a camper trailer before heading out in search of adventure.

 Many outback tourers will be familiar with the Trigg Bros. off-road poly block coupling shown here, but for those who are used to using a simple tow ball coupling, it might look a little bit different.

 Scott’s off-road poly block coupling is designed to allow his camper to travel over steep terrain without becoming detached from his 4x4.
 The poly block provides a much greater range of movement vertically for driving over steep undulating terrain, like sand dunes in the Simpson Desert, for example.

 Because the Trigg Bros. coupling is different from other hitches, we will also explain what you should be doing with a traditional tow ball hitch when the steps vary dramatically.

 Hitching a camper trailer step-by-step

 Reverse your vehicle slowly up to your trailer’s coupling.
-It’s a good idea to get a buddy to guide you so you know when you are close enough.
-Don’t bother trying to move your trailer to your vehicle, that’s only going to put your back out.
+It’s a good idea to get a mate to guide you so you know when you are close enough.
+Don’t bother trying to move your trailer to your vehicle – that’s only going to put your back out.

 When your vehicle is as close as you can get it (in Scott’s case, just touching), put your vehicle in park, engage the handbrake, and switch the engine off before getting out of the car.

 Wind your jockey wheel until the coupling lines up with the tow bar adapter (or tow ball if you are using a traditional trailer hitch system).

 Remove the hitch pin as you roll the trailer gently forward so that the coupling and adapter line up.
 On a trailer with a tow ball coupling, the coupling should be sitting just above the tow ball.